August 23, 2012

 It’s due to British tourism – which the new Greek tourism minister, Olga Kefalogianni, described this July as her country’s “most important market” – that many of the Greek islands are even able to offer such fantastic holidays.
 I recently visited the Ionian island of Paxos (with our client, GIC The Villa Collection) and, by talking to the locals and reps, I learnt the extent to which Greece relies on our tourism.

 Whilst in Paxos, I spent an enjoyable afternoon with Thomas, a rep who works for GIC.
 Thomas has worked in the tourism industry for more than 35 years; before that, his family were farmers, living off their land with very little money.
-As we shared a bowl of olives (see my earlier blog about my struggles with olives!) and a couple of beers, Thomas told me about Paxos, his love for the island and how British tourism has helped turn his, and many islanders’, lives around.
+As we shared a bowl of olives and a couple of beers, Thomas told me about Paxos, his love for the island and how British tourism has helped turn his, and many islanders’, lives around.

 One comment of Thomas’ that really struck a chord with me was this: “When I was a child, my family was very poor.
 I don’t like looking at photos of that time; we all had hand-me-down clothes and many of us had no shoes.
 We could not afford to buy much, let alone plan for the future.
 But now, thanks to tourism, I can make plans for my retirement and for my son’s education.”